 - Watch out for Intracoastal Waterway traffic.
 Sections of the Cape Fear River connect with the Intracoastal Waterway, which means that vessels of all sizes share the same waters.

 - Plan an extended exploration by visiting one of the area’s isolated islands.
-Masonboro Island is a prime kayaking destination simply because of its isolation and inherently wild and undeveloped nature.
+Mansonboro Island is a prime kayaking destination simply because of its isolation and inherently wild and undeveloped nature.

 - Want to explore even more?
 Join the club.
 Local paddling clubs serve as a great way for Wilmington newcomers to explore the area while making a few friends in the process.

 From almost hidden creeks to wide swaths of the Cape Fear River that border the bustling downtown, there’s no shortage of adventures waiting when it comes to Wilmington Kayaking.
 Plan an expedition that explores some of the coolest corners of southeastern North Carolina, and discover why kayaking is a sport that’s taking the Port City by storm.